 470.631 - Economics for Public Decision-Making

-Economic thinking provides an important set of tools for almost every aspect of public policy making.
-This course aims to offer students a basic understanding of economics and its importance in public policy making.
-The first half of the course will offer students an understanding of microeconomic and macroeconomic theory including a discussion of when markets can work to achieve policy goals and when market failures call for government intervention.
-The second half of the class will use these economic tools and theories in order to survey several specific policy areas including health policy, tax policy, and the national debt.
-Core course for the MA in Public Management This course counts towards the Economic Security concentration (GSS).
-Elective option for Govt.
-Analytics students.
+Economic thinking provides an important set of tools for almost every aspect of public policymaking.
+This course aims to offer students a basic understanding of economics and its importance in public policymaking.
+The first half of the course will offer students an understanding of microeconomic and macroeconomic theory, including a discussion of when markets can work to achieve policy goals and when market failures call for government intervention.
+The second half of the class will use these economic tools and theories in order to survey several specific policy areas, including health policy, tax policy, and the national debt.
+(Core course for the MA in Public Management This course counts toward the Economic Security concentration (GSS).
+Elective option for Government Analytics students.)

 470.634 - The Rise of Violent Islamist Extremism and the American Response

 This course will examine the effort of the United States and its Western allies to collect on, analyze and assist in the defeat of modern, violent Islamist extremism - specifically terrorism committed by al-Qa`ida and its associated networks.
 The course will first examine definitions of terrorism, the rise of modern Islamist Radicalism, extremism and counter messaging such extremism.
 The second component will be an examination of modern, terrorist interest in WMD (in particular al-Qa`ida's interest in acquiring nuclear, chemical and biological weapons), as well as concepts of 'terrorist WMD employment doctrine' and US efforts to combat WMD-Terrorism.
 The third component will be an examination of 'cyber terrorism' - its definitions, how it could occur, and what the United States can and cannot do to prevent it.
 The final, fourth component of the course is an examination of the debates surrounding intelligence reform as it relates to US counterterrorism efforts.

 470.635 - Presidential Policymaking